cassiomolin/chat-websockets/README.md

 >   generic HTTP server, such as cookies, HTTP authentication, or TLS
 >   authentication.

-Bear in mind that HTTP and WebSockets are different channels of communication and it must be taken account when designing an authentication mechanist.
+It's also important to bear in mind that HTTP and WebSockets are different channels of communication and it must be taken into account when designing an authentication mechanism.
 See the quote below of an [article][Auth0 article] from the Auth0 blog:

+> The socket server will not automagically know about the logged-in user, thus anyone could join any stream. [...]
+>
 > It is a common misconception that a user who is authenticated in the hosting web application, is also authenticated in the socket stream.
 These are two completely different channels.

 ### HTTP Basic Authentication